MattMS/mattms.github.io/README.md

 # Hello world!

-Weary traveller of the Internet, you have arrived at a safe place.
+Weary traveller of the Internet, you have arrived at a safe place!
-This is GitHub site of MattMS!

-This gives an overview of my projects on GitHub, [including this site](https://github.com/MattMS/mattms.github.io).
+Casually browse a selection of my projects on GitHub, [including this site](https://github.com/MattMS/mattms.github.io).

-If you are curious about other aspects of myself, you may prefer to read [my about page](http://about.mattms.info/).
+If you are curious about other aspects of myself, you may prefer [my about page](http://about.mattms.info/).